bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Can we get rid of the simple subclasses of `InputView` if they do nothing more than set values like template and attributes, they could be inlined where they are instantiated.
+- [ ] Check why I can't save assumptions, and maybe write a test for it.